ptmdmusique/rust-ooxml-manipulator/README.md

 ## Motivation

-I work with Word files daily where we have to inject content from different sources to Word files.
+I work with Word files daily where we inject content from different sources into Word files.
 One of the pain points is the lack of tools to explore and edit the internal structure of those file to understand the output better as well as well as fixing bugs that are not visible through the Word UI.

 So this project is going to be the starting point for the tools that will be used in my work.